dami-os/dami-os/README.md

 - 👋**Hi, I’m Dami**
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and operations
-- 🌱 I’m currently completing a master's course in Business Analytics
 - 📫 How to reach me: dami.os@outlook.com

 <!---